cognetive/VPC-Flow-Logs-Analytics/documentation.md

 ### Detect Anomalies with Fully Connected Autoencoder (AE)
 Implemented in *FC_autoencoder()*.
 This network is designed to detect *point anomalies* in multi dimensional signals.
 Given a k-dimension signal, the network learns to generate an efficient l-dimension encoding (l<k) which allows reconstructing the original signal with minimal error.
 Anomalies can be defined as the points which the network fails to reconstruct.

+#### Structure
+This model is implemented by a neural network which contains one hidden layer (fully connected).
+The content of the hidden layer represents the encoding of the input.
+The input and output layers are of the same dimension.
+The network minimizes the error which is defined by the distance between the input and the output.

 ### Advanced Features of Machine Learning Module
 Both FCN and AE are implemented in Tensorflow, providing the developer full control over the network structure.
 Inspired by higher-level modules such as Keras, the following features are embedded in Analytics Machine Learning functions: